 How reliable is the M54?
 In this article, we go over all you need to know about BMW M54’s reliability.
-If you are interested in buying an old-school straight-6 gasoline BMW, an E46 with the M54 is a perfect place to start, will this engine be reliable?
+If you are interested in buying an old-school straight-6 BMW, an E46 with the M54 is a perfect place to start.
+How will this engine fare in terms of reliability?

 The most common M54 problem areas include the cooling system, VANOS, oil leaks, and vacuum leaks.

 Not all parts of the M54 are built to last, and the best example of that is the cooling system which does suffer from a few distinct issues.
 The water pump is known to fail and so are the coolant hoses, the expansion tank, and the radiator.
 The cooling system is arguably the weakest part of the M54 which isn’t too big of a surprise as the M54 isn’t the only BMW straight-six with known cooling system issues.

 If you want to keep your M54 car as reliable as possible it is recommended you do a complete overhaul of the entire cooling system every 100,000 miles.

 Don’t drive the car if your water pump is experiencing failure systems or if the cooling system has a big leak.
 If the engine overheats it can be an expensive mistake.